-However, the Chief Diversity Officer/Title IX Coordinator may permit the investigation and/or hearings pertinent to each Respondent to be conducted separately if there is a compelling reason to do so.
+However, the Chief of Institutional Culture/Title IX Coordinator may permit the investigation and/or hearings pertinent to each Respondent to be conducted separately if there is a compelling reason to do so.

 AA.
 The Order of the Title IX Hearing - Introductions and Explanation of Procedure